probmods/chapters/md/non-parametric-models.md

 # Prelude: sampling from a discrete distribution

-In Church the discrete distribution is a primitive---you can simply call `(discrete '(0.2 0.3 0.1 0.4))`.
+In Church the discrete distribution is a primitive---you can simply call `(sample-discrete '(0.2 0.3 0.1 0.4))`.
 If it wasn't built-in and the only random primitive you could use was `flip`, how could you sample from discrete?
 One solution is to recursively walk down the list of probabilities, deciding whether to stop on each step.
-For instance, in `(discrete '(0.2 0.3 0.1 0.4))` there is a 0.2 probability of stopping on the first flip, a 0.3/0.8 probability of stopping on the second flip (given that we didn't stop on the first), and so on.
+For instance, in `(sample-discrete '(0.2 0.3 0.1 0.4))` there is a 0.2 probability of stopping on the first flip, a 0.3/0.8 probability of stopping on the second flip (given that we didn't stop on the first), and so on.
 We can start by turning the list of probabilities into a list of *residual* probabilities---the probability we will stop on each step, given that we haven't stopped yet:

 ~~~~
 (define (residuals probs)